igor-makarov/xcake/README.md

 :page_with_curl: | Store **everything** but the project in git.
 Never again manually fix any corruptions or merge issues with the project.
 :rocket: | Saves you **hours** when working with xcode projects
 :anchor: | Confidence that the project file is exactly the same during Continuous Delivery
-:computer: | Support for both iOS and Mac OS apps
+:computer: | Support for OSX, iOS and watchOS apps

 ## Installation